acrigby/ALPACA/README.md

 To run the new gymasium enviroments clone the fork of gymnasium found as a submodule to this repository then run the command:
 <br>`pip install ~/ALPACA/gymnaisum`
 in the folder of ALPACA.

+## File Dependencies
+There exists a txt file in the ALPACA/Utilities folder.
+This should be updated with links to all dependent modelica packages